vmg/redcarpet/README.markdown

     :no_links - do not generate any `<a>` tags

     :no_styles - do not generate any `<style>` tags

+    :prettify - add prettyprint classes to `<code>` tags for google-code-prettify

     :safe_links_only - only generate links for protocols which are considered safe